-Sealy, Texas—Brian Smith, driver of the Hennessey Venom GT on that memorable February day at Kennedy Space Center, was concise and to the point as company founder John Hennessey and CEO Don Goldman sprinted over and knelt by the Venom GT’s open window.
+Sealy, Texas—Brian Smith, driver of the Hennessey Venom GT on that memorable February day at Kennedy Space Center, was concise and to the point as company founder and CEO John Hennessey sprinted over and knelt by the Venom GT’s open window.
 Moments before, the Venom GT had rocketed down the Shuttle Landing Facility’s runway, tearing a hole in the atmosphere at roughly four times the speed of typical traffic on the Interstate.
 Brian loosened his harness, popped his helmet’s visor and said what we wanted to hear: “Two seventy.”

 Two simple words, words that were the culmination of years of unwavering vision, dogged dedication, development, testing, and burning midnight oil by the 55-gallon drum.
 We’d set the world speed record for production cars of 270.49 mph and joined a very special brotherhood, the likes of which include speed record icons such as SoCal Speed Shop’s Alex Xydias, Bonneville legend Craig Breedlove and driver of the supersonic Thrust SSC, Andy Green.
 Now, through a Pennzoil-sponsored documentary, our efforts and theirs are brought to life in vivid detail.